deankoch/UYRW_data/markdown/rswat.md

   # RETURN VALUE:
   #
   # With default `reload==FALSE`, the function returns a named list containing all the tabular
-  # data associated with `swatname`.
+  # data associated with `fname`.
 Each list entry is named after a source file, and consists
   # of either a dataframe (if the file has a single table) or a list of dataframes (if the file
   # has multiple tables).
 Toggling `simplify==FALSE` will wrap the single-table case(s) in a
   # list, for consistency with the other cases.